-Funding Timing Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) Status 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2023 Status - August 2024 4.4.2) Through consultation with key stakeholders Raglan Road, Hyde, Vincent and Fitzgerald Streets in North Perth/Mt Lawley.
+Funding Tin ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) Status 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2023 Raglan Road, Hyde, Vincent and Fitzgerald Streets in North Perth/Mt Lawley.
 2. A 40 Km/hr Zone for the area bounded by Charles, Fitzgerald, Angove and Vincent Streets, associated with the North Perth Traffic Calming item of July 2022.
 At its February 2023 (Item 10.1) Ordinary Meeting, Council supported the City's recommendation to reduce all remaining Local Roads in the City to 40kmph permanently.
 4.1.2: Through consultation with key stakeholders develop the City's residential streets in line with the principles of Safe Active Streets with slow design speeds to promote safety and amenity.
 The aspirational long term vision is that residential streets will have Safe Active geometry, relevant to their location, context and function.
 Priority should be given to the following: Streets identified as part of the WABN (DoT); Cycling local routes; Streets surrounding schools; Any residential streets that have been earmarked for resurfacing projects; and Any residential streets where reallocation of road space is proposed. \$1,000,000 p.a.
-Engineering On Track • • • • • • The City is currently progressing a detailed design for the Norfolk Neighbourhood Safe Active Street.
-PJA consultants were awarded the contract for the 100% design in December 2023 and further community consultation is being planned in the 2024/25.
+Engineering On Track • • • • • • The Norfolk Neighbourhood Safe Active Street draft concept design will conclude in 2022/23 financial year with subsequent funding for detailed design and construction to be applied for though the DoT.
+Further Safe Active Streets will be identified through the draft Bike Plan.
 4.1.3: Continue to support Play Streets within the City. \$10,000 p.a.
 Community Development On hold • • • • • The City has indefinitely paused its Play Streets initiative.
 Recent changes from the WA Police now require professional Traffic Guidance Schemes (TGS) to accompany all road closures, making the Play Streets initiative unfeasible in its current form.
 A review of the program may be considered in the future.
 The City continues to encourage its Open Streets Events for one-off events and provides Community Support Open Streets Grants to eligible applicants.
-The City has indefinitely paused its Play Streets initiative.
-Recent changes from the WA Police now require professional Traffic Guidance Schemes (TGS) to accompany all road closures, making the Play Streets initiative unfeasible in its current form.
-A review of the program may be considered in the future.
-The City continues to encourage its Open Streets Events for one-off events and provides Community Support Open Streets Grants to eligible applicants.
 4.1.4: Improve streetscapes to enhance pedestrian experience and safety as per the link and place guidelines, including the provision of additional street trees, native verges, lighting, street furniture, pedestrian crossings etc. \$400,000 p.a.
 Engineering Not Started • • • Project to commence 2024/25 financial year, informed by the outcomes of the Link and Place Guidelines.
-Project to commence 2024/25 financial year, informed by the outcomes of the Link and Place Guidelines.